jevad/NLTKinstallForNlpClass/README.md

   ```
   You should see a Graphical User Interface (GUI) pop up.
 If you don't want to download any of the collections, just close the window.
 I don't know if we'll need any of the downloads for class or not.
 You will need some of them if you want to follow the exercises in Natural Language Processing with Python (see section 1.2, http://www.nltk.org/book/ch01.html , for more information).
 If something doesn't work or doesn't look right, post a message on the class forum.

+**IMPORTANT UPDATE:**  If you follow these instructions (or the instructions on the NLTK web site), you will install NLTK version 3.0.5 or 3.0.3 (as of 7 Oct 2015).
+We have been informed that we should be using NLTK 2.
+For instructions on downgrading, see [Changing the version of NLTK](./downgradeNLTK.md).

 <a name="stpip"/>
 ## Option 2:  Using the Standard Python Installer and Pip

+**IMPORTANT UPDATE:**  If you follow these instructions (or the instructions on the NLTK web site), you will install NLTK version 3.0.5 or 3.0.3 (as of 7 Oct 2015).
+We have been informed that we should be using NLTK 2.
+For instructions on downgrading, see [Changing the version of NLTK](./downgradeNLTK.md).

 We're going to use Pip, as shown in the Mac/Unix instructions on the NLTK web site (see picture above), to install NLTK and other libraries on Windows.
 Pip will make our life easier because it will find libraries and so forth for us.
 And, besides, why should the Mac and Unix users have all the fun?